juranir/dotfiles/README.md

 This repo keep my personal customization files that I use to personalize my terminal experience.

-I got this idea from this video <https://www.youtube.com/watch?v=AK2JE2YsKto>, after that, I got a lot of more customizations.
+I got this repo from https://github.com/zenatuz/dotfiles.

 > This can be applied on Linux, Mac or Windows (WSL).